34 Most Common SoapUI Interview Questions and Answers

 The parameterizing feature is most important when we automate the test cases and also this is the beginning of the test step creation process.
 Let us have a look into this.

-1. Create project which has the endpoint information
+1. Create a project that has endpoint information

-2. If necessary, change the endpoint and assign to the property through the property expansion test step
+2. If necessary, change the endpoint and assign the property through the property expansion test step

-3. Make sure the request information available in the given endpoint address
+3. Make sure the requested information is available in the given endpoint address

-4. During the execution time, a property will hold the test value.
-Providing different input value to the property it is easy to do it through the IDE.
+4. During the execution time, the property will hold the test value.
+Providing a different input value to the property is easy to do through the IDE.

 Q #31.
 What are the major places that Groovy Script Teststep used?